Two-phase validation sampling via principal components to improve efficiency in multi-model estimation from error-prone

-In this paper, we propose a new sampling strategy for partial validation studies (two-phase designs) that balances multiple modeling objectives simultaneously.
-Validation sampling depends on the first principal component of all observed covariates, and the outcome variables for the multiple models may be shared or unique.
-Our design is simple to implement and balances competing analytical objectives in an intuitive and easy-to-understand approach.
-We compare the efficiency (i.e., the inverse of the variance) of our design under various measurement error scenarios and find it outperforms both SRS and ETS on a single covariate.
-In Section~\ref{s:method}, we outline our proposed validation study design and chosen estimator.
-In Section~\ref{sec:sims}, we present a robust collection of simulations showing the performance of our sampling strategy.
-In Section~\ref{sec:nhanes}, we consider our data application in the NHANES study.
-In Section~\ref{s:discuss}, we conclude with a discussion on the practicality and limitations of our approach.
+In Section~\ref{s:method}, we outline our proposed validation study design and chosen multiple imputation estimator for the analysis.
+In Sections~\ref{sec:sims} and \ref{sec:nhanes}, we present results from a robust collection of simulations showing the performance of our sampling strategy and an application to error-prone, self-reported food intake data from the NHANES study, respectively.
+In Section~\ref{s:discuss}, we conclude with a discussion on the practicality, strengths, and limitations of our approach.